hugopl/tijolo/README.md

 [github release page](https://github.com/hugopl/tijolo/releases).

-If you want to create a package from git, clone the repository then run `./packages/make-ubuntu-package`, this will generate a docker image, build Tijolo inside that image then copy it back, out of the container.
+If you want to create a package from git, clone the repository then run `./packages/make-ubuntu-package`, this will generate a docker image, build Tijolo inside that image, create a debian package then copy it back, out of the container.
 Not best approach to build a deb package but works on non-deb machines.

 ## Compiling from source

-You need the Crystal 0.35 compiler, GTK3, GTKSourceView4, GIR packages for these GTK lirbaries, libYAML and libGit2 installed.
+You need the Crystal 0.35 compiler, GTK3, GTKSourceView4, GIR packages for these GTK lirbaries and libGit2 installed.

 ```
 $ make